wallarm/product-documentation/docs/4.0/updating-migrating/older-versions/docker-container.md

     ![!Wallarm node creation](../../images/user-guides/nodes/create-cloud-node.png)
 1. Copy the generated token.

-## Step 6: Migrate whitelists and blacklists from the previous Wallarm node version to 4.0
+## Step 6: Migrate whitelists and denylists from the previous Wallarm node version to 4.0

-[Migrate](../migrate-ip-lists-to-node-3.md) whitelist and blacklist configuration from previous Wallarm node version to 4.0.
+[Migrate](../migrate-ip-lists-to-node-3.md) whitelist and denylist configuration from previous Wallarm node version to 4.0.

 ## Step 7: Switch from deprecated configuration options